dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 :::moniker range=">= aspnetcore-8.0"

 Components rendered for the Blazor Server hosting model have relatively small payload sizes with faster initial load times.
-When a fast initial load time is desired, adopt rendering for the Blazor Server hosting model.
+When a fast initial load time is desired, use the Blazor Server hosting model.

 :::moniker-end